isomerpages/nlb-biblioasia/pages/French Impressions: 19th century Natural History Drawings of Singapore and Southeast Asia.md

 description: ""
 image: /images/vol-17-issue-4/diard-duvaucel/Diard-Duvaucel-FB1200-1200px.png
 ---
-#### A little-known collection from 1818−1820 commissioned under the watch of two French naturalists shed light on the early study of the region’s flora and fauna.
+#### A little-known collection from 1818 to 1820 commissioned under the watch of two French naturalists shed light on the early study of the region’s flora and fauna.

 ![Alt text for image on Isomer site](/images/vol-17-issue-4/diard-duvaucel/DiardDuvaucel2.jpg)
 <span style="background-color: white; display:block; font-size:1rem; line-height:1.5rem"><i>Diard & Duvaucel: French Natural History Drawings of Singapore and Southeast Asia 1818–1820</i> is available for reference at the Lee Kong Chian Reference Library and for loan at selected public libraries ([Call nos.: RSING 508.0222 DIA and SING 508.0222 DIA](https://eservice.nlb.gov.sg/item_holding.aspx?bid=205457695)) and for sale at all major bookstores, including Epigram’s online store at epigrambookshop.sg.</span>